nmacedo/MSV/Systems/HSM2NHSM/README.md

 # Expand/collapse hierarchical state machines

-The [hsm2nhsm_closure.qvtr](hsm2nhsm_closure.qvtr) transformation specifies the collapse/expansion of state diagrams
+The various HSM2NHSM transformations specify the collapse/expansion of hierarchical state diagrams.

 #### Overview
 Every top-level State on the expanded state diagram is matched to a State in the collapsed state diagram with the same name.
 Transitions at the expanded sate diagram pushed up from nested States to the top-level States at the collapsed state diagram.